-Spiral priestess frees her left hand, so the person to her left becomes the tail - a good place for an experienced priestess.
+Spiral priestess frees her left hand, so the person to her left becomes the spiral's tail - this is a good place for an experienced priestess.

 Always move to your left - clockwise as you spiral inward - always to the left.